ioBroker/AdapterRequests/README.md

 * Vote for yourself in the first post of the issue using the "+1"/"Thumbs up" button

 ## How developers should use it?
-* If you want to develop a new Adapter please add your own ideas and adapters here too so that we have transparency (as it was in Trello partly before)
+* If you want to develop a new Adapter please add your own ideas and adapters here too so that we have transparency
-* Assign the issue to yourself to show that you are working on it and also use the Labels
+* Add a clear comment that you are planning or actively working on the adapter.
+* The issue will be assigned to you soon afterwards.
+* Add a link to the repository as soon as it exists and do not forget to register your adapter at npm. (*)
+* Drop a note here if you released the adapter to testing (added a topic at https://forum.iobroker.net) and link to the forums topic
+* Add the link to your repository PR as soon as you request addition to latest repository.
-* Close the issue when the adapter or functionality is available
+* Do NOT close the issue when the adapter or functionality is available - this will be done during repository release.

+(*) Note: This repository and especially the issue list does NOT synchronize any adapter names.
+So the first one registering an adaptername at npm will succeed and noramlly have the right to publish an adapter with this name at ioBroker repositories.